 Barolo |

-Our plan was to go to Cuneo next, which is the capital of this region and then via the Coll de Tenda into France.
-When I find a webcam of the last village before the pass and I see snow on the streets, the decision is made: We have to take another route.
-We drive straight south over a lower pass, through mountains and finally to the Ligurian coast at Imperia.
+Our plan was to go to Cuneo next, which is the capital of this region, and then via the Coll de Tenda into France.
+When we found a webcam of the last village before the pass and saw snow on the road, the decision was made: We had to take another route.
+We drove straight south over a lower pass, through mountains and finally to the Ligurian coast at Imperia.

 |

-We want to visit Sanremo and head to the big parking next to the old train station, but it is blocked by the Sanremo Rally – what a nice surprise!
-We find a parking outside of town and take the bus back.
+We wanted to visit Sanremo and went to the big parking next to the old train station, but it was blocked by the Sanremo Rally – what a nice surprise!
+We instead found a parking outside of town and took the bus back.

 (43.802715, 7.747972)